awsdocs/amazon-redshift-developer-guide/doc_source/r_RESET.md

 reset query_group;
 ```

-The following example resets all run\-time parameters to their default values:
+The following example resets all runtime parameters to their default values\.

 ```
 reset all;